1. Home

 Inscriptions on the Canada Memory of the World Register

-In collaboration with our Canadian Advisory Committee for Memory of the World, we are pleased to launch the fourth Call for Nominations for inscriptions on the Canada Memory of the World Register.
+The Canadian Commission for UNESCO (CCUNESCO) is pleased to launch the 2023-24 Call for Nominations for Inscription on the Canada Memory of the World Register.
 We invite all individuals, private or public institutions, organizations and communities to consult the items below for more information on this process.

 Listing documentary heritage in the Registers